DavideAchilli/SmartWatchdog/README.md

 ## Power Supply

 In this project setup, it is important to ensure Arduino has an independent power source and is not powered by the same devices it is meant to shut down.
-In particular, it should not receive power from USB, but from the VIN pin when using unregulated voltage above 5V, or directly from the +5V pin when a regulated 5V source is available (Figure 2).
+In particular, it should not receive power from USB, but from the VIN pin when using unregulated voltage above 5V, or directly from the +5V pin when a regulated 5V source is available.

 If voltage levels are compatible with Arduino, it can be powered directly from the main supply upstream of the relay used to shut down the other devices.
 If it is not possible or practical to provide separate power, Arduino can be kept alive with a supercapacitor long enough to perform shutdown and restart.
 This means energizing the relay for a few seconds, enough time for all peripherals to actually turn off.